 WAYS TO FOCUS

 Be present and mindful.

-This is where an understanding of basic meditation principles come in handy.
+This is where an understanding of basic meditation principles comes in handy.
 Allowing your breathing to deepen and your mind to clear allows you to focus deeply on what you are doing.
-Pay attention to the world around you, live in the moment and embrace every second.
+Live in the moment and embrace every second.